BMukhtar/smartkeyboard/CONTRIBUTING.md

 ## Bug reporting

-This kind of contribution is the most important, as it tells where FlorisBoard has flaws and thus should be improved to maximize stability and user experience.
+This kind of contribution is the most important, as it tells where SmartKeyboard has flaws and thus should be improved to maximize stability and user experience.
 To make this process as smooth as possible, please use the pre-made [issue template](.github/ISSUE_TEMPLATE/bug_report.md) for bug reporting.
 This makes it easy for us to understand what the bug is and how to solve it.

 ### Capturing error logs

-Logs are captured by FlorisBoard's crash handler, which gives you the ability to copy it to the clipboard and paste it in GitHub.
+Logs are captured by SmartKeyboard's crash handler, which gives you the ability to copy it to the clipboard and paste it in GitHub.
 This is the preferred way to capture logs.

 Alternatively, you can also use ADB (Android Debug Bridge) to capture the error log.
 This is recommended for experienced